 To prevent molluscum contagiosum, follow these tips:

-- Avoid direct contact with anyone who may have the condition.
+- Avoid direct contact skin-to-skin with anyone who may have the condition.

 - Treat underlying eczema in children.